 If you are unsure whether you are registered with parental responsibility in the National Population Register, you can check it on My page.

-The parents of children born from 1 January 2020 onwards will generally have joint parental responsibility.
-This applies to children with married parents, with cohabitant parents and with parents who do not live together.
+For children born from and including 1 January 2020, the parents will generally have joint parental responsibility.
+This applies to children with married parents, with cohabiting parents and with parents who do not live together.

 Children born before 1 January 2020